Careers guidance and support is an integral part of the curriculum at Dysart for pupils in Year 8 and above.

 As well as work experience opportunities, Dysart supports careers development through close links with a number of local Further Education providers.
 These include Orchard Hill College and Richmond College.
 A number of pupils regularly visit FE Providers so that they can experience learning in a different learning environment.
 Students are encouraged to express a preference in terms of their destinations after leaving Dysart through their EHCP and the review process.

 In addition to the above, Dysart’s career programme includes extensive travel training for each student to ensure they can travel safely with as much independence as possible.
 Travel training is delivered by a senior teaching assistant who holds a recognised Travel Training qualification.
 Students work individually or in small groups depending on their levels of need on a carefully-structured programme of work that enables them to safely use public transport with greater confidence and independence.
-As of September 2018, pupils in their final year at Dysart will complete an Entry Level Award in Induction to College to further support their preparedness for life after Dysart.

 The effectiveness of our careers programme is measured by retrospective feedback from families: feedback obtained in April 2018 from families of students who left Dysart in 2016 and 2017 showed that families were happy with the support given to students and that the destinations were relevant to students’ individual needs.
 We also measure the effectiveness of our careers programme against a self-evaluation tool devised by The Careers and Enterprise Company against the Gatsby Benchmarks.
 Based on this tool, as of September 2018, Dysart is 71% compliant with the Gatsby benchmarks; our aspiration is to be fully compliant by September 2020.